-People that are searching for a senior care facility like having their decisions validated.
-What others think about your facility matters.
-Choosing the right assisted living facility for an aging parent is a serious decision, so Google and Facebook reviews should not be neglected.
+People that are searching for a senior care community like having their decisions validated.
+What others think about your community matters.
+Choosing the right assisted living community for an aging parent is a serious decision, so Google and Facebook reviews should not be neglected.

 4. Follow Up on Your Assisted Living Marketing Leads

 Like most of us following the inbound marketing methodology, you’ve probably focused on attracting more qualified visitors to your website.
 However, what many small businesses fail to do after they generate leads is to actually follow up on them.
 Don’t neglect your assisted living leads and lose them to a competitor.

 Instead, consider launching an email lead nurturing campaign that keeps you top of mind during the decision process.
 If you’ve developed some great content (see tip number 2), you may want to consider sending more information about your assisted living community to your leads.
 Your potential customers are deliberating one of the most important decisions about their parents they may ever have to make and helpful communication can go a long way.

 Using a CRM can help you manage your lead follow-up more effectively and make you more efficient.
 Use your CRM to alert you when leads come in for immediate follow-up, and use automated reminders to alert you to the right time to reach back out with information.
 Many CRMs can be customized to your sales and intake process.
 For more, read our blog called, "5 Ways a CRM Makes a More Effective Sales Enterprise."